casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Deploy Status
 ~~~~~~~~~~~~~

 Once a transaction (deploy) has been submitted to the network, it is possible to check its execution status using ``get-deploy``.

+If the ``execution_results`` in the output are null, the transaction hasn't run yet.
+Transactions are finalized upon execution.

+There are two fields in this response that interest us:

+1. ``"result"."execution_results"[0]."transfers[0]"`` - the address of the executed transfer that the source account initiated.
+We will use it to look up additional information about the transfer
+2. ``"result"."execution_results"[0]."block_hash"`` - contains the block hash of the block that included our transfer.
+We will require the `state_root_hash` of this block to look up information about the accounts and their balances

+**Note**: Transfer addresses use a ``transfer-`` string prefix.

 ::